Malaysia in talks over new search for flight MH370 10 years after disappearance

 The company says it is willing and able to return to the search, and has submitted a proposal to the Malaysian government.

-[ ‘The greatest aviation mystery of all time’: What really happened to flight MH370? ]

-Jacquita Gonzales, the wife of Patrick Gomes, an in-flight supervisor who was on-board, said: “Every year as we approach 8 March, all that happened on that day, the memories, come back as if it was only yesterday.
+Jacquita Gonzales, the wife of Patrick Gomes, an in-flight supervisor who was onboard, said: “Every year as we approach March 8th, all that happened on that day, the memories, come back as if it was only yesterday.
 We relive the agonising call from Malaysian Airlines to say the plane has gone missing.”

 She recalled being glued to the television, hoping for good news that was still yet to arrive.
 “The only way to solve this is to find the plane.
 That’s why it is important to search on.
 Don’t let it remain a mystery,” she told an audience on Sunday.